thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/index.md

 You can also install it straight on top of a Debian 13 installation due to Proxmox being designed on top of Debian already (this is mostly for storage setups that the default installer cannot do).

-You can find the ISO file from the offical Proxmox website [here](https://www.proxmox.com/en/downloads).
+Furthermore, you can find the ISO file from the official Proxmox website [here](https://www.proxmox.com/en/downloads).

 ![Proxmox Logo](/assets/img/proxmox.webp#only-light)
 ![Proxmox Logo](/assets/img/proxmox-light.webp#only-dark)